 No. Spouse’s need to register for their own account on the Healthy Boiler in order to receive credit for completed activities.

 HSA: Funds will be posted to your HSA by the end of January and will apply to the new tax year’s contribution limits set by the IRS.
 The exception to this is if an employee terminates before the new tax year – their contribution would post in January but would be applied to the prior tax year.

 HRA: Funds will be posted to your HRA by the end of January for use in the new plan year only.
 If you don’t have an HRA, one will be opened for you and will be usable back to Jan.
 1. The exception to this is if an employee terminates before the new plan year – their HRA would open as of January 1 (or their eligibility date) of the prior plan year, would close as of their date of termination, and they’d have 90 days from the closure to file claims for reimbursement.

-Provider, Annual Physical and Biometrics
+Provider, Annual Physical, Biometrics and Preventive Screenings

 The annual physical is a comprehensive exam that is prevention focused, not problem focused.
 Typically the exam is performed by your primary care provider and includes the following: